pliddy-com/recipes-next/README.md

 ### Local Automation using Husky

-Using Husky and a pre-commit hook, quality control shell scripts are run before any git commit can be executed, including updated **type generation, type checks, linting,** and running the full suite of **unit tests.**
+Using Husky and a pre-commit hook, code quality scans are run before any git commit can be executed, including updated **type generation, type checks, linting,** and running the full suite of **unit tests.**

 ### CI/CD automation using GitHub Actions

-#### Quality Control Scan
+#### Code Quality

 The `scan` workflow performs **linting, checks Typescript types,** and **runs unit tests.**